14 Medical Device Venture Capital Firms To Partner With

 5. SmartGateVC

-SmartGateVC is a pre-seed and seed-stage venture firm with offices in Southern California and Armenia.
-They invest in companies building on the frontiers of artificial intelligence, particularly in life sciences and human-computer interaction.
+SmartGateVC is a pre-seed and seed-stage venture capital firm with offices in Southern California and Armenia.
+The firm invests in companies building on new frontiers opened up by artificial intelligence, with a focus that includes life sciences and medical devices.

-- Industries of focus: Artificial Intelligence (AI), Bioinformatics, Health Diagnostics, Medical Device, Human Computer Interaction
+- Industries of focus: Artificial Intelligence, Bioinformatics, Health Diagnostics, Medical Device, Cyber Security

-- Geographical presence: Los Angeles, CA and Armenia
+- Geographical presence: Los Angeles, California and Armenia

 - Founded: 2017